UK, Japan scientists win Nobel for adult stem cell discovery

 They share the $1.2 million Nobel Prize for Medicine, for work Gurdon began 50 years ago and Yamanaka capped with a 2006 experiment that transformed the field of "regenerative medicine" - the search for ways to cure disease by growing healthy tissue.

-"These groundbreaking discoveries have completely changed our view of the development and specialization of cells," the Nobel Assembly at Stockholm's Karolinska Institute said.
+"These groundbreaking discoveries have completely changed our view of the development and specialisation of cells," the Nobel Assembly at Stockholm's Karolinska Institute said.

 All of the body starts as stem cells, before developing into tissue like skin, blood, nerves, muscle and bone.
 The big hope is that stem cells can grow to replace damaged tissue in cases from spinal cord injuries to Parkinson's disease.